tasal9/ZamAI/FAQ.md

 Nvim 0.3 mimics the Vim behavior while still fully supporting ALT mappings.
 See `:help i_ALT`.

+### `ESC` in GNU Screen is lost when mouse mode is enabled

+This happens because of [a bug in screen](https://savannah.gnu.org/bugs/?60196): in mouse mode, screen assumes that `ESC` is part of a mouse sequence and will wait an unlimited time for the rest of the sequence, regardless of `maptimeout`.
+Until it's fixed in screen, there's no known workaround for this other than double-pressing escape, which causes a single escape to be passed through to Nvim.

 ### Calling `inputlist()`, `echomsg`, etc... in filetype plugins and `autocmd` does not work

 This is because, unlike vim, the default option `shortmess` contains the `F` in it.
 Vim behaves the same way when you `set shortmes+=F`.
 Maybe this behavior should be improved.
 As a workaround, use `set shortmess-=F` or use `unsilent` as follows.